webplatform/docs/css/concepts/fragment/index.md

 {{Summary_Section|A contiguous stretch of content.
 }}
 {{Concept_Page
-|Content=
+|Content=A 'range' (or 'fragment') is a contiguous stretch of content

-A ''range'' (or ''fragment'') is a contiguous stretch of content within a document, one that may traverse DOM nodes arbitrarily.
+within a document, one that may traverse DOM nodes arbitrarily.
 For example, a user may select a stretch of text that starts in the middle of one paragraph, and ends in the middle of another.
 CSS styling may